datopian/playbook/getting-in-sync/README.md

 Getting in sync(h) is a term that comes from Dalio's Principles.
 It is both a principle and a pattern.

 As a pattern it is the process of aligning on "what is true and what to do about it".
-In life we often avoid getting in sync, especially when we think there may be a disagreement -- when, in fact it is most important.

 As a principle it is the commitment to getting and staying in sync -- and doing the work to do so.

+In life, we often avoid getting in sync, especially when we think there may be a disagreement on something important -- when, in fact, it is most important.

 ## Dalio “raw”